sourcegraph/sourcegraph-public-snapshot/doc/getting-started/tour.md

 As a new developer on a project, I need to understand the implementation details of a certain part of the code.

-Navigating your code with code intelligence on Sourcegraph is a great way to understand code better, because it works across all of your repositories (and all versions) without additional configuration, and it lets you share links with teammates if you need to ask specific questions about pieces of code.
+Navigating your code with code navigation on Sourcegraph is a great way to understand code better, because it works across all of your repositories (and all versions) without additional configuration, and it lets you share links with teammates if you need to ask specific questions about pieces of code.

 Requirements: